d-valles/create-island-app/README.md

 ### Lessons learn, what can be improved

-Flow of data: If I started again, I would consider using a library like Redux to handle a global state, even using the context API (I did the theme context, as a experiment, it was my first time suing it).
+Flow of data: If I started again, I would consider using a library like Redux to handle a global state, even using the context API (I did the theme context, as a experiment, it was my first time using it).
 Still, I wanted to use higher-order functions and execute them in a different context, but this might be difficult to maintain as the app gets bigger.

 Typed Components: When the codebase starts to get bigger and new people to come into the project, typed libraries like Typescript are helpful as documentation and descriptive for classes, objects, and functions.